-- the Financial Conduct Authority (formerly the Financial Services Authority) - the Health and Safety Executive - the Environment Agency - Her Majesty's Chief Inspector of Education Children's Services and Skills - the Secretary of State for Education - the Office of Qualifications and Examinations Regulation.
+- i. the Financial Conduct Authority (formerly the Financial Services Authority) - ii. the Health and Safety Executive - iii. the Environment Agency - iv.
+Her Majesty's Chief Inspector of Education Children's Services and Skills - v. the Secretary of State for Education - vi. the Office of Qualifications and Examinations Regulator.

 A full list can be obtained from the charity, Protect or the BEIS (Department for Business, Energy and Industrial Strategy) list on the www.gov.uk website.
 The DBEIS list contains a description of the type of matter covered by each prescribed body.
-Alternatively, a whistle-blower may contact their professional association or trade union representative for guidance.
+Alternatively, an employee may contact their professional association or trade union representative for guidance.